Cloudera Impala Requirements

 Impala can interoperate with data stored in Hive, and uses the same infrastructure as Hive for tracking metadata about schema objects such as tables and columns.
 The following components are prerequisites for Impala:

-MySQL or PostgreSQL, to act as a metastore database for Hive.
+MySQL or PostgreSQL, to act as a metastore database for both Impala and Hive.

 Installing and configuring a Hive metastore is an Impala requirement.
-Impala does not work without a Hive metastore.
-For the process of installing and configuring a Hive metastore, see Installing Cloudera Impala.
-Although you can use either MySQL or PostgreSQL for the Hive metastore, the table statistics feature only works when the metastore uses a MySQL database.
+Impala does not work without the metastore database.
+For the process of installing and configuring the metastore, see Installing Impala.

-A summary of the Hive installation process is as follows:
+A summary of the metastore installation process is as follows:

 - Install a MySQL or PostgreSQL database.
 Start the database if it is not started after installation.